d-rita/resources-map/README.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/ca727c11-8407-4ef0-ac22-99afeb655c8b/deploy-status)](https://app.netlify.com/sites/africa-resources/deploys)

-This is an interactive map app.
-It is built as a Legacy Project for the Women in Geospatial Mentorship Programme 2024.
+This is a map showing the distribution of mineral resources in Africa.
+The information used here is from the work of the U.S. Geological Survey, and details can be found in this [geodatabase](https://www.sciencebase.gov/catalog/item/607611a9d34e018b3201cbbf).
+This website is built as a Legacy Project for the Women in Geospatial Mentorship Programme 2024.

+This frontend is supported by a backend system comprising of:
+- a Postgis database holding the spatial information about the countries and resources.
+- Geoserver, that exposes the data from the database as [WFS](https://www.ogc.org/standard/wfs/) layers used here

 ## Tools and Libraries
 - Node (16+)